gamma-opt/oip-notes/course/part1/4-examples_LP-1.md

   - 5.0
 ```

-Assume that at the start of January, we have a stock of 500 tons of each raw oil in storage.
+Assume that all production in a given month is sold.
+Also, at the start of January, we have a stock of 500 tons of each raw oil in storage.
 We need to ensure that these stocks will exist at the end of June.
-What 6-month production policy should we pursue to maximize profit?
+What 6-month production policy should we pursue to maximise profit?

 #### Solution